Priya-2310/FMCG_supply-chain/README.md

 📌 Conclusion

-This project demonstrates how data analytics can be used to monitor service level performance in FMCG supply chains, identify operational inefficiencies, and support data-driven decision-making.
+This dashboard provides actionable insights into service level performance within the FMCG supply chain.
+By analyzing OTIF, LIFR, and VOFR metrics across cities, customers, and products, the dashboard helps identify delivery inefficiencies and fulfillment gaps.
+These insights can support data-driven decision-making to improve operational efficiency and customer satisfaction.

 👤 Author